 Tips on How to Avoid Steam API Scam

 Firstly, to protect yourself from a Steam API Scam, follow all basic cybersecurity rules.
 Do not enter your credentials on suspicious websites, check their reputation on trusted resources, and always be careful about where you log in with your Steam account.
-Beware of the website promising guaranteed rewards or free skins.
+Beware of websites promising guaranteed rewards or free skins.
 Even if you are visiting a reputable site, always check its address, because phishing sites often use addresses with one or two different letters.
 Besides that, these rules will help you to avoid being API scammed:

 How to Verify a Trade Before Confirming